That achy pain, mild swelling and stiffness in your knee after not being active? That’s osteoarthritis. And it’s common, especially as we age.

 The most important piece of the puzzle

-If you’re overweight or obese, the most effective treatment is weight loss.
+If you have overweight or obesity, the most effective treatment is weight loss.
 This isn’t surprising.
 Every extra pound of weight adds two to four pounds of excess pressure on your knees.

 “Losing weight is probably the most difficult part of the treatment puzzle, but it’s also the most important,” says Dr. Day.